dferrazm/sell_object/README.md

 ### Setting up the class

 Suppose you have a class named `Product` and want to make its objects sellable through `Shopping UOL`.
-You do that using `sellable_through` as shown below:
+You do that using `selling_through` as shown below:

 ```ruby
 class Product